 On October 17th, 1988 while on his way to St. Xavier High School, Matt was killed in an auto accident.
 Matt was 15 years old.
 The Plainview family was devastated.

 In his memory a “friendship tree” was planted beside the bike rack at the Plainview Pool where it still grows today.
-To help remember Matt, the swim and drive team wanted
+To help remember Matt, the swim and drive tem wanted

-to recognize his amazing team spirit with an annual award.
+to recognize Matt’s spirit with an annual award.
 In the summer following his death the Matt Pierce Spirit of Plainview Award was started.
 This award has been given out every

 year since 1989.
 The award is unique in that it is the only award give by the team members to another team member who is a 17 to 18 year old swimmer.
 All swimmers 11 and